 Investigations are used to diagnose and reveal the site of the intimal tear and extent of dissection:

-Gold standard for detection and assessment.
+The gold standard for detection and assessment.
 Sensitivity and specificity of 98 %

-- Can create a 3D reconstruction and can determine the intimal tear location (unlike on CT scans) and extent of the dissection.
+- Can create a 3D reconstruction and can determine the intimal tear location (unlike CT scans) and extent of the dissection.